HopedWall/subreddit-analyzer/README.md

 A tool for analyzing subreddits, both in real-time (dashboard) and in batch (OLAP).

 ## Current progress
-- a Python script to gather data from Reddit has been created (uses PRAW -- https://praw.readthedocs.io/en/latest/)
+- the Python Scryper, which uses PRAW to gather data from Reddit, has been created
 - the Speed Layer, which uses Spring+Elastic Search+Kibana, has been created
 - the Batch Layer, which uses Java+MongoDB+(Tableau), has been created